-This day provides an introduction to a wide range of approaches used in rapid research with a focus on rapid ethnography.
+This workshop day provides an introduction to a wide range of approaches used in rapid research with a focus on rapid ethnography.
 The course will combine short presentations with hands-on exercises.
-The participants will get the opportunity to work with real research cases and design their own rapid study.
-Participants who are planning a rapid study will be encouraged to use their own topic throughout the course.
+The participants will get the opportunity to work with real research cases.
 Short rapid research clinics will be available at the end of the course to discuss projects in detail (these will need to be pre-booked by participants).

 Organization and Moderation

 Anthropology & Swiss Tropical and Public Health Institute (postdoc)

 Dr Cecilia Vindrola-Padros Senior Research Fellow in the Department of Targeted Intervention, Co-Director of the Rapid Research Evaluation and Appraisal Lab (RREAL), University College London (UCL) and Social Scientist at the NIAA Health Services Research Centre, Royal College of Anaesthetists.

 Max.
 20 participants per day.
 Priority is given to PhD students and Postdocs from the organizing institutions.
 Free workshop spaces can be filled with students and academic staff from any institute of the University of Basel (waitlist).
 Participants can choose to attend 1-3 of the workshop days.
 1ECT can be allocated to those attending all 3 days.

 Please, register for the workshop latest by Monday, 9th August 2021 by email to Megan Davies.